ctbarna/npmap.js/README.md

 Extends [Leaflet](http://leafletjs.com) to include functionality and a look-and-feel built specifically for the National Park Service.

 This is beta software.
-Feel free to play around, but keep this in mind (and please help test and [report issues](https://github.com/nationalparkservice/npmap.js/issues)).
+Feel free to play around, but keep this in mind -- and please help test and [report issues](https://github.com/nationalparkservice/npmap.js/issues).

 NPMap.js will eventually take the place of the [NPMap JavaScript library](https://github.com/nationalparkservice/npmap).